30 Days to an Organized Life Day 6

 Make your habit super simple, directly related to getting in the bed on time and attach it to something you already do every day.

-Today’s 10 Minute Task: Once you’ve determined your optimum bedtime, print the Happy Habits page from your ePlanner and write down five habits which will help you to get to bed on time so you can get enough sleep.
+Today’s Task 1: Print the Happy Habits page from your ePlanner and write down five habits which will help you to get to bed on time so you can get enough sleep.
 Write your habits in this format: “After I ____ I will ____”.
 Now choose one habit that you will start today.
 You can write your habit on a piece of paper and post it in a prominent place to remind yourself to do it tonight.

 Want the entire 30 Day Challenge at once so you can work at your own pace?